International Exchange FAQs

 Here is the link of UH Hilo on-campus housing: http://hilo.hawaii.edu/housing/oncampus/

 Yes.
 Students can live in apartments off-campus.
 There are many apartments and houses around campus.
 Students need to contact the apartments ahead to make sure they have rooms available.
 Most apartments include a kitchen, bathroom and bedroom.
 Most off-campus student housing includes furniture.

 Check the following link to see more information about living off-campus: http://hilo.hawaii.edu/housing/offcampus/

 Hilo is a small town, so a bicycle is good enough for every day transportation.
 Some students purchase a car to use to travel around the island.
 The bus is available in Hilo, and it is only $1.00 for UH students.
 It takes students to the local beaches and shopping areas.
 The following link has the information about the bus: http://hilo.hawaii.edu/uhh/about/bussched.php

-The English Language Institute (ELI) provides English language instruction to non-native speakers of English to prepare them for university study.
+The English Language Institute (ELI) provides English language instruction to non-native speakers of English to prepare them for studying in universities.
 The ELI offers classes in reading, writing, grammar, listening/speaking and pronunciation.These courses are designed to prepare students for the types of assignments and activities that they will be expected to do in an American university.

 For more information, please visit the English Language Institute.

 University of Hawaii at Hilo provides students a comfortable study environment.
 Due to the small classes and friendly professors, it is easy to get to know your professors and other students.
 And it is always good to have a one-to-one interaction with your faculty advisor.